antimeat/amphitrite/README.md

 ## Logging

-Errors are logged to [logfile.log](http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/logfile.log).
+Errors are logged to <a href="http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/logfile.log" target="_blank">logfile.log</a>.
 Ensure the log file is writable by the web server.

 ## Author